peterkuma/peterkuma.net/_poster/kuma_et_al_2019a/index.md

   circulation model and MERRA-2 reanalysis using ship-based observations.pdf
 file_size: 35721489
 doc_image: doc.png
-place: Deep South Challenge Conference, Auckland, New Zealand, 6-8 May 2019
+conference: Deep South Challenge Conference, Auckland, New Zealand, 6-8 May 2019
 abstract: <p>Southern Ocean shortwave radiation biases of up to 40 Wm-2 in summer are common in general circulation models, with misrepresentation of cloud identified as the major cause.
 We evaluate the atmospheric component GA7.0 and GA7.1 of the